Handbook for PhD Students in Statistics

 The student must have successfully completed four quarters of consulting to schedule a defense.

 These rules delineate the minimum level of involvement of the dissertation committee.
 We strongly recommend that students set up their committees early and that they interact regularly with the members of their committees once they are established.
-We strongly recommend that those students wishing to complete all degree requirements, including their defense, by the end of Summer quarter contact their committee to schedule their Summer defense date before Summer Quarter begins.
-Else unanticipated committee requirements may lead to the degree being delayed to the Winter Quarter.
+We strongly recommend that those students wishing to complete all degree requirements, including their defense, by the end of Summer quarter contact their committee to schedule their Summer defense date before Summer Quarter begins, so as to not delay completion of degree requirements into the following quarter.

 CONSULTING PROGRAM